 Advice in connection with total outsourcing of health, welfare, retirement and savings plan administration to third party administrator.

-Vice Chairman of Board of Directors, Goodwill of Coastal and Central Virginia, Inc.
+Chair, Board of Directors, Goodwill of Coastal and Central Virginia, Inc.

 Member, Virginia Bar Association